rjmj22/Auto-calculator-2/readme.txt

-This is the information I used to setup a virtual environment: https://code.visualstudio.com/docs/python/environments
+This is the information I used to setup a virtual environment: https://code.visualstudio.com/docs/python/environments To create a virtual environment, use the following command, where ".venv" is the name of the environment folder:
+# macOS/Linux
+# You may need to run sudo apt-get install python3-venv first
+python3 -m venv .venv

+# Windows
+# You can also use py -3 -m venv .venv
+python -m venv .venv

 The install requirements are in the requirements.txt Need to also download data_new.sqlite3 & data_used.sqlite3